(

 The Features

 A DBMS interfaces with applications written in traditional programming languages (C/C++, Java, etc.), and it may provide its own programming language.
-Following are the essential features of a DBMS and why they became mandatory software starting in the 1980s.
+Following are the features of a DBMS and why it is essential software in the IT world.

 Data Independence

-Because business requirements change, a DBMS lets new data structures be easily added.
-Without a DBMS, programmers reserve space in their programs for a fixed file format.
+Because requirements change, a DBMS lets new data structures be easily added to an information system.
+Without a DBMS, programmers reserve space in their programs for a file format that has a fixed structure.
 If a new field is added and 20 applications access the file, all 20 have to be changed even if only one uses the new data.
-See buffer.

 Indexes and Interactive Query